crionuke/bolts/README.md

 bolts
 ====
-It's. java library implement idea of bolts - workers that consume, handle and produce events.
+It's java library implement idea of bolts - workers that consume, handle and produce events.

 You can pull it from the central Maven repositories:
 ```xml